By Sursha Wu

 What is Line Balancing?

-Line balancing is the process of evenly distributing tasks across a production line so that each workstation operates in sync with takt time—the rate at which products must be completed to meet customer demand.
+Line balancing means organizing tasks across a production line so that every workstation keeps pace with takt time—the speed needed to meet customer demand.

 Benefits of Production Line Balancing